claudiorivera/scavenger-hunt/README.md

 - Collection pages should show a user's found items
 - CollectionItem pages should show the user's item photo
 - Items page should show all items
-- Specific item page should show all users who have found that item

 # Install